-Admission to the Teacher Education Program and admission to Student Teaching are required to enroll in course work and student teaching during the student teaching semester.
-Candidates must apply for admission by March 1 of the year prior to student teaching.
-Applicants must have
+Candidates seeking admission to Student Teaching are required to complete the following prior to March 1 of the year prior to when student teaching is to begin.
+Applicants must have:

-- 1. been admitted to the Teacher Education Program, - 2. completed required education courses with e-portfolio assessed, - 3. maintained a 2.75 cumulative GPA, - 4. earned a "C" or higher grade in all required education classes, - 5. completed a successful practicum or internship, - 6. removed incomplete grades in required education courses or other courses.
-If completion of an incomplete grade is pending, submit a plan for completion before participation in student teaching.
+- 1. been admitted to the Teacher Education Program, - 2. completed required Education courses with e-portfolio assessed, - 3. maintained a 2.75 cumulative GPA, - 4. earned a "C" or higher grade in all required Education classes, - 5. completed a successful practicum or internship, - 6. removed incomplete grades in required Education courses or other courses.
+If completion of an incomplete grade is pending, submit a plan for completion before participation in student teaching, - 7. successfully passed at least the Content Knowledge portion of Praxiss II and - 8. scheduled the Principles of Learning and Teaching portion of Praxis II to take place prior to the end of student teaching.